epn-vespa/tutorials/surfaces/shape_models/shape_models.md

 #### SPICE digital shape kernels (dsk)

 Space mission data are commonly projected on the shape models provided by SPICE dsk kernels.
 These are binary files which do not enter TOPCAT directly.
-The DSKEXP command convert them to several formats, including the .ver format used above (see additional reading).
+However, the DSKEXP command convert them to several formats, including the .ver format used above (see additional reading).

 ### 5- To go further